MinuteHanD/MinuteGram/README.md

 ## Tech Stack

 The backend is implemented in Java with Spring Boot.
-The frontend is built using your preferred JavaScript framework.
+The frontend is built using React framework.
 Data is persisted in PostgreSQL.

 The app can be accessed here:
 https://regal-selkie-67277e.netlify.app/